 One of the most common problems that lead to the premature failure of the catalytic converter is worn spark plugs.
 When the spark plugs are not replaced at the recommended interval, they wear out, which leads to fuel not completely getting burned in the engine.
-Fuel exits the engine with exhaust gases but ends up getting burned in the catalytic converter, which leads to its premature failure.
+Fuel exits the engine with exhaust gases but gets burned in the catalytic converter, leading to its premature failure.

 How many catalytic converters does a car have?

 Cars that have a four-cylinder engine have only one catalytic converter.
 Cars with six, eight, ten, or twelve cylinders typically have two catalytic converts.

 We hope you find the Symptoms of a Bad Catalytic Converter guide helpful.
 Check these troubleshooting and repair guides for more help on your vehicle.